 The Jedi Code Explained

-Even casual fans realize that, in the Star Wars universe, the Jedi are more than just Good Guys with lightsabers.
-The Jedi are directed and informed by a profound moral worldview that is based on the Force and has relevance far beyond their perennial struggle against the partisans of the dark side.
+Even casual fans realize that, in the Star Wars universe, the Jedi are more than just the “good guys” with lightsabers.
+The Jedi are directed and informed by a profound moral worldview, the Jedi Code, that is based on the Force and has relevance far beyond their perennial struggle against the partisans of the Dark Side.
 Beyond that, however, a lot of people don’t have a clear idea about what the Jedi are really about.
-What do they believe?
-How do these beliefs govern their behavior?
+What is the Jedi Code, and how does it guide the beliefs and actions of the Jedi Order?
+With Jedi Code Explained, we’ll explore its core meaning and its role in daily life and even in battle.

-The Jedi Order is a multifaceted hierarchical organization that encompasses spirituality, philosophy, altruism, vocational training, the martial arts, and other beliefs and activities that align with the light side of the Force.
-All these activities are grounded in a guiding philosophy known as the Jedi Code.
-To understand the Jedi, you must be familiar with the Code and the ways that it applies to the day-to-day life of the adherents of the light side.
+The Jedi Order is a multifaceted hierarchical organization that encompasses spirituality, philosophy, altruism, vocational training, martial arts-inspired combat moves, and other beliefs and activities that align with the Light Side of the Force.
+All these activities are grounded in a guiding philosophy that supports this Jedi creed.
+To understand the Jedi, you must be familiar with the Code and the ways that it applies to the day-to-day life of the adherents of the Light Side.

 There is no emotion, there is peace